-- General definition - Safety is freedom from conditions that can cause death, injury, occupational illness, damage to (or loss of) equipment (or property), or environmental harm - Most systems which have an element of risk associated with their use are therefore unsafe by definition! - A mishap is an unplanned event or series of events that can result in unacceptable effect (death, injury, etc.) - Safety is expressed as the probability that conditions which can lead to mishaps do not occur regardless of whether the intended function is performed - How does that relate to reliability?
+- General definition - Safety is freedom from conditions that can cause death, injury, occupational illness, damage to or loss of equipment or property, or environmental harm - Most systems which have an element of risk associated with their use are therefore unsafe by definition! - A mishap is an unplanned event or series of events that can result in unacceptable effect - Safety is expressed as the probability that conditions which can lead to mishaps do not occur regardless of whether the intended function is performed - How does that relate to reliability?